achonn/To-Do-App/README.md

-# ToDo App
+# To Do Website

-A simple ToDo application built with vanilla JavaScript, demonstrating CRUD operations with localStorage persistence and a progress indicator.
+A To Do website built with vanilla JavaScript, demonstrating CRUD operations with localStorage persistence and a progress indicator.

 ## Features